the-solution-desk/OrganiserPro/docs/source/contributing.rst

 License
 ------
-By contributing to FileOrganizer, you agree that your contributions will be licensed under the MIT License.
+By contributing to OrganiserPro, you agree that your contributions will be licensed under the MIT License.